vishaltalekar100/Github-Practice/README.md

-# GithubDemo Repository
+# Github-Practice Repository

-**Welcome to the GithubDemo repository!** This repository serves as a documentation of my journey learning and practicing Git, GitHub, and various Git commands.
+**Welcome to the Github-Practice repository!** This repository serves as a documentation of my journey learning and practicing Git, GitHub, and various Git commands.
 The journey began with downloading Git from [git-scm.com](https://git-scm.com) and configuring it on a Windows system.

 ## Initial Configuration